hannahmalm/pizza-rating/notes.md

     -  **IT IS THE JOB OF THE USER TO SIGN UP, NOT THE SESSION **** get '/signup' => 'users#new'
-5. Add in methods within session controller index - destroy new create - correlates to the login
+5. Add in methods within session controller index - allows the index page to load --> correlates with sessions>index.html.erb destroy - allows a user to log out --> correlates with the layouts>application.html.erb (Logout is within the nav bar) new - nothing within this method, but allows a user to login --> correlations with sessions>new.html.erb (login screen) create - correlates to the login
         - Here we try to find the user in the system
         - Did we find someone and did they put in the correct password?
+Authenticate them
+        - If we cannot auhenticate them, give a flash error - **Reflect this flash error within the session new.html.erb**
 6. Add in Views within the session views
+    - sessions>index.html.erb (correlates with session controller index method - shows basic welcome page) -sessions>new.html.erb (correlates with session controller new method - shows login form)

 7. Add in methods within the User controller